StephenEkaputra/SortKD/README.md

 # Acknowledgement

-This work is based on mdistiller.
+This work is based on [mdistiller](<https://github.com/megvii-research/mdistiller>).
-Sincere gratitude to the contributors of mdistiller, CTKD, and LSKD for their distinguished efforts.
+Sincere gratitude to the contributors of mdistiller, CTKD, and LSKD for their amazing efforts.